1

 /// An enveloped relay message that has not yet been fully parsed, but where we

-/// have access to the command and stream ID, for dispatching purposes.
+/// have access to the command, stream ID, and payload data length for dispatching

 #[derive(Clone, Debug, Deftly)]